A Comprehensive Survey of Website Fingerprinting Attacks and Defenses in Tor: Advances and Open Challenges: FUTURE OPPORTUNITIES AND CHALLENGES

 \subsubsection{Relaxing Identification Assumptions}

-First, relaxing identification assumptions is a key direction for future website fingerprinting attack research.
-By reducing assumptions about user behavior, attacker capabilities, and webpage characteristics, while taking more real-world factors into account, the practicality and robustness of website fingerprinting models can be improved to better meet real-world application needs.
+First, relaxing identification assumptions is a key direction for future WF attack research.
+By reducing assumptions about user behavior, attacker capabilities, and webpage characteristics, while taking more real-world factors into account, the practicality and robustness of WF models can be enhanced to better meet the needs of real-world applications.
 Second, for user behavior assumptions, future research could focus on designing more flexible user behavior models.
 These models should allow for realistic browsing behaviors, such as opening multiple browser tabs simultaneously and performing background activities, to more accurately simulate real user behavior.
 Third, for attacker behavior assumptions, future studies can explore more diverse and complex fingerprinting attack strategies, potentially incorporating simulation-based training in realistic user environments.
-Fourth, for webpage assumptions, future work could expand to include a wider variety of page types—such as internal pages, frequently updated pages, noisy pages, and cached pages—thereby enhancing the model's adaptability and analytical capabilities across different types of web content.
+Fourth, for webpage assumptions, future work could expand to include a wider variety of page types, such as internal pages, frequently updated pages, noisy pages, and cached pages, thereby enhancing the model's adaptability and analytical capabilities across different types of web content.